Our Initiatives

 Other Issues

-The condition of the Marsh Lock Horsebridge, closed since May 2022, is another concern, with any likelihood of reopening very unclear.
+The condition of the Marsh Lock Horsebridge, closed since May 2022, is another concern, with any likelihood of re-opening, we understand, not likely to be before another 2/3 years have elapsed.
+Lack of funding and other Environment Agency priorities are getting in the way of progress and the best way forward may be to arrange some form of local crowd funding to hasten the re-opening.
 This river crossing is a part of the important Thames Path, which, now that Culden Faw Estates have withdrawn permission to divert over their land, means that the Thames Path route now takes you through Harpsden Woods and down Woodlands Road to cross the busy Henley/Reading Road near the War Memorial.
-We have written to the Environment Agency, under Freedom of Information protocols, requesting clarification of the current situation, and for sight of the three most recent bridge inspections which cost around £50,000 we understand.
-We will update the website when a formal response is received.
+We believe this route to be an accident waiting to happen.
+We are in constant touch with the Environment Agency and continue to bring pressure to bear on them to show us some signs of progress.

-There is a length of pathway on the Marlow-side of Grade 1 Listed Henley Bridge where contractors, over two years ago, removed paving slabs to insert broadband wiring.
+There is a length of pathway on the Marlow-side of Grade 1 Listed Henley Bridge where contractors, over three years ago, removed paving slabs to insert broadband wiring.
+The removed slabs were either broken or lost!
 As a Health and Safety measure with the Royal Regatta approaching, the area was tarmacked.
-Regrettably the slabs have never been replaced and the contractors concerned have since gone out of business.
-Again we have sent Freedom of Information requests to Oxfordshire County Council and are assured that the work to replace the slabs has been scheduled for 2024.
+We are pleased to report that the slabs have now been replaced at the expense of Oxfordshire County Council, the original contractors having gone out of business.
+One has to be patient but once again local pressure, properly applied paid off in the end.

 Some Past Initiatives